jlolling/SAPRFCProxyServer/README.md

 The service use per default port 9999

 # Stop the service

-With the help of a REST client (like Talend API Tester or SoapUI) you can call the endpoint and this will shutdown the service.
+You can simply kill the process or you can gracefully shutdown the service with the help of a REST client (like Talend API Tester or SoapUI).
+Please call the endpoint (below) and this will shutdown the service.
 ```OPTIONS http://<yourserver>:<yourport>/shutdown```

 # Endpoints